chunky-dev/chunky/CONTRIBUTING.md

  - Make sure the `Checkout branch` box is checked when creating a new branch (to actually change to it once it's created)

 ##### Make your change
-Some useful IntelliJ keybinds to help you navigate around:
+Some useful IntelliJ keybindings to help you navigate around:
  - `Ctrl + N`, Find a file (class) by name

 ##### Commit your changes
-After making your changes, select the `Commit` button (looks like a green tick) in the top right Select all of the changes you want to make, and add a description of what you changed.
+After making your changes, select the `Commit` button (looks like a green tick) in the top right Select all the changes you want to make, and add a description of what you changed.

 ### Testing
 Prior to making a Pull Request please test your changes.
-Within IntelliJ you can run chunky\src\java\se.llbit\chunky\main\Chunky.java:line64 assuming you have got IntelliJ setup correctly.
+Within IntelliJ, you can build and run Chunky by clicking on the green arrow next to `chunky\src\java\se.llbit\chunky\main\Chunky.java:line64` assuming you have got IntelliJ setup correctly.
 At the time of writing, Chunky's gradlew version is 7.4.

+To build Chunky externally, run the `gradlew` script in the project root directory.
+Gradle is set-up with a few main tasks:

+* build - Build Chunky, documentation, and run tests.
+* release - Build and save files ready for a release to a Chunky update site.
+Outputs to `build/release`
+* buildReleaseJar - Build an installer JAR.
+Outputs to `build/installer`
+* docs - Build the documentation.
+Outputs to `build/docs`
+* install - Create a publishable maven repository for Chunky core.
+Outputs to `build/maven`
+* clean - Cleans the project.
+Removes old builds.

+A custom version can be specified with `-PnewVersion="<version>"`.
+A custom prerelease tag can be specified with `-PprereleaseTag="<tag>"`.
+The default version is in the format: `{major}.{minor}.{patch}-{tag (DEV)}.{commits since last tag}.g{git hash of commit}`

 ### Pull Request